Chaoses-Ib/DirectoryOpus/Manual/additional_functionality/everything_integration.md

 Currently Directory Opus officially supports version 1.4 of Everything (the current release version as of time of writing is 1.4.1.1024).

-Everything 1.5 is currently in "alpha testing", and although it can be configured to also work with Opus, we won't be officially supporting it until its stable release.
+Everything 1.5 is currently in "alpha testing", It can be configured to work with Opus, and many people are using the two together; however, we can't officially support it until its stable release.

 > [!NOTE]
 > To use Opus with the Everything 1.5 alpha, you need to set `alpha_instance=0` in the *everything.ini* file.
 Make sure you restart Everything after changing the ini file.